Key Takeaway

 - Improved kidney markers: Weight loss reduces the metabolic burden on the kidneys

 These measurable improvements are a powerful reminder that weight loss with Wegovy is about more than appearance.
-It is about transforming your overall health.
+It's about changing your overall health.

 Can I Start Wegovy Without Any Blood Work?

-Technically, there is no absolute legal requirement for blood work before every Wegovy prescription.
+Technically, there's no absolute legal requirement for blood work before every Wegovy prescription.
 Some providers may prescribe based on health history alone.
-However, this approach has significant limitations.
+But this approach has significant limitations.

 - Detect undiagnosed conditions like diabetes, thyroid disease, or kidney impairment